develop-me/blog-resources/base/index.md

 > There are only 10 types of people: those that understand binary and those that don't

-You'll also notice that the numbers are much longer: “15” requires four symbols and to represent “1024” requires eleven symbols.
+You'll also notice that the numbers are much longer: “15” requires four symbols in binary and to represent “1024” requires eleven symbols.

 But binary has one really nice advantage.
 You only need two values: “0” and “1”.
 These can be represented physically with *low* voltage and *high* voltage in electronic circuitry, making it perfect for computers.